 The phrase ‘eating for two’ is often taken to mean that you should scoff twice as much in order to feed your growing baby.
 This is misleading.
-If anything, it’s a warning that a healthy, balanced diet is more important than ever.
+If anything, it’s a warning that a balanced, healthy pregnancy diet is more important than ever.

-The good news is, if you’re already eating a balanced diet, you won’t need to change all that much, as your body becomes much more adept at absorbing nutrients while you’re pregnant.
-However, if you know your diet could be healthier, there’s no better incentive than pregnancy to inspire the necessary adjustments, such as:
+If you’re already eating a balanced diet, you won’t need to change all that much, as your body becomes even better at absorbing nutrients during your pregnancy.

 Pregnancy can really take it out of you, so starch is going to be one of your best sources of energy.
 Meals that contain a portion of rice, potatoes, sweet potatoes, pasta, noodles or bread will give you the boost you need.

 Wherever possible, go for wholegrain varieties over those containing refined white flour, as these contain more fibre.
 This is an important nutrient during pregnancy, as many women find that constipation can be a problem.

 Another nutrient that needs to feature highly in your pregnancy diet is protein, particularly in your second and third trimester when your baby is growing fastest.